List of characters in mythology novels by Rick Riordan: Nico di Angelo

+Niccolò di Angelo, commonly known as Nico di Angelo, is an Italian-born Greek demigod who is the son of the Greek God Hades and the Italian mortal Maria di Angelo.
+He is 10 years old in his first appearance in The Titan's Curse in Percy Jackson & the Olympians and 15 years old in his latest appearance in The Court of the Dead in The Nico di Angelo Adventures.
+He is an Italian boy with black hair, dark brown eyes, and olive skin.
+He is the first openly gay character in the Camp Half-Blood Chronicles, a main character in the Percy Jackson & the Olympians series, The Heroes of Olympus series, and The Trials of Apollo series, respectively, and the protagonist and the title character of The Nico di Angelo Adventures series.
+He is the boyfriend of Will Solace.
-Nico is first seen in The Titan's Curse, as an unclaimed demigod rescued by Percy, Annabeth, Thalia, and Grover.
-It is said that Nico had a crush on Percy ever since he saved him.
-At the end of the novel, it is revealed that Nico is a son of Hades.
-He appears in The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Son of Neptune, The Mark of Athena, The House of Hades, The Blood of Olympus, The Hidden Oracle, and The Tower of Nero.

-Though he appears to be ten years old, he and his elder sister Bianca were born in the 1930s.
-After Zeus killed their mother Maria, daughter of an Italian diplomat, whilst trying to kill the children, Hades wiped their memories and placed them in the Lotus Hotel, a place in Las Vegas where time stands still.
-He is native to Venice, Italy and can speak Italian.
+Nico is first seen in The Titan's Curse as an unclaimed demigod rescued by Percy, Annabeth, Thalia, and Grover.
+At the end of the novel, it is revealed that Nico is a time displaced son of Hades.
+Despite biologically being 10 years old when first introduced, he and his elder sister Bianca were born in the 1930s.
+After Zeus killed their mother Maria while trying to kill the children, Hades wiped their memories and placed them in the Lotus Hotel, where time stands still for decades, before they were removed and brought to the military academy Westover Hall.

+He is native to Venice, Italy and can speak Italian (as his native language).
 Nico is initially depicted as cheerful and childlike, with olive skin and dark hair.
-He enjoyed playing Mythomagic, a mythology-themed card game similar to Magic: The Gathering.
+He enjoyed playing Mythomagic, a mythology-themed card game.
 He takes the death of Bianca very hard, becoming moody, secretive, and irritable.
 He becomes angry at Percy, who swore to protect Bianca, but later forgives him.
 Afterward, he lived in the Underworld with Hades, where he becomes pale and shaggy-haired and begins wearing dark clothing.
 Nico, despite being very powerful, is extremely lonely, much like his father.
-He makes nearby people uncomfortable, partially due to his weapon of choice: a sword made of iron cooled in the Styx ("Stygian iron"), capable of absorbing monsters' essences rather than banishing them to Tartarus.
-Stygian iron, unlike celestial bronze and Imperial gold, can harm both mortals and immortals.
-In The Mark of Athena, he is captured by the giants Ephialtes and Otis to be used as bait.
-During The Blood of Olympus, Nico, with the help of Reyna Avila Ramirez-Arellano and Gleeson Hedge, transport the Athena Parthenos to Camp Half-Blood.
-Between The Blood of Olympus and The Hidden Oracle, he begins a relationship with Will Solace, a child of Apollo, after admitting to Percy that he had a crush on him.
+He makes nearby people uncomfortable, partially due to his weapon of choice: a sword made of "Stygian iron", capable of absorbing monsters' essences rather than banishing them to Tartarus.
+Stygian iron can harm both mortals and immortals.